Your privacy is important to us.

 A student may ask PUC to amend their education record if he or she believes the records contain inaccurate information, misleading information, or is in violation of their right to privacy.
 PUC will either: 1) amend the record within a reasonable amount of time, or 2) notify the student of its decision not to change the record and inform the student of their right to a hearing to challenge that decision.

-Various departmental offices (such as the Advancement Office and the Public Relations Office) may use your details to send you news and information about academic and alumni activities.
+Various departmental offices (such as the Advancement Office and the Marketing & Communication Office) may use your details to send you news and information about academic and alumni activities.
 Departments may also offer opportunities for you to be involved with the college and support its work.
 You can tailor your marketing communications preferences or opt out of receiving marketing communications at any time by contacting Pacific Union College at firstname.lastname@example.org or calling (707) 965-6303 with your request.

 We use the following third-party services which handle data in their own ways and have their own privacy policies.